NielsHolst/UniSim3Doc/doc-md/models/vg.md

 ## Model structure

-The model is updated iteratively in a loop at a time step of $\Delta t$ (s), typically in a range of 2 to 5 minutes; however, the energy and water [budgets](#budgets) may be resolved at a finer time step as needed (dividing $\Delta t$ into $n$ sub-steps).
-The model runs from the chosen start date until the end date; however, beneath the surface it will always start 24 hours before the start date to allow model state variables to evolve from their initial values and reach realistic values.
+<div class="min">The model is updated iteratively in a loop at a time step of $\Delta t$ (s), typically in a range of 2 to 5 minutes; however, the energy and water [budgets](#budgets) may be resolved at a finer time step as needed (dividing $\Delta t$ into $n$ sub-steps).
+The model runs from the chosen start date until the end date; however, beneath the surface it will always start 24 hours before the start date to allow model state variables to evolve from their initial values and reach realistic values.</div>

 Model components are updated in the following order: